Ruwan84/O365POC/README.md

 * Microsoft Graph SDK ASPNET Connect - Project for OneDrive.

-* NYLo365Api - Service for Uploading Document and Metadat to Sharepoint Online using CSOM.
+* NYLo365Api - Service for Uploading Document and Metadata to Sharepoint Online using CSOM.

 * NYLo365Web - Web Application for rendering at AddIn pane, capturing Document & Tab metadata.